Peter Adkison

-Peter D. Adkison is an American game designer and businessman who is the founder of Wizards of the Coast, where he held the role of CEO from 1993 to 2001.
+Peter D. Adkison is an American game designer and businessman best known as the founder of Wizards of the Coast.
+He served as the company's chief executive officer from 1993 to 2001.
+Adkison is the current owner of Gen Con, a major yearly game convention in the Midwest.

 During Adkison's tenure, Wizards of the Coast rose to the status of a major publisher in the hobby game industry.
 Wizards achieved success with its creation of Magic: the Gathering, which started the collectible card game genre.
 It also distributed the Pokémon trading cards, and later acquired TSR, publisher of the Dungeons & Dragons role-playing game, releasing a successful new edition.

-Adkison is the current owner of Gen Con, a major yearly game convention in the Midwest.
 In 1999, Adkison sold Wizards of the Coast to Hasbro, remaining with the company until January 2001.

 As a longtime fan of role-playing games (RPGs), Adkison has become an advocate for indie RPGs.
 His own game design work includes The Primal Order, a "capstone system" for use with any of a number of different role-playing games.